Post Production - High End Commercial Retouching & Compositing

 The View Outfield Lofts at Cooley Law School Stadium.
 I photographed this urban apartment exterior in late morning on a bright and sunny summer day.
 This is a really unique space in that the apartments overlook the beautiful outfield of Cooley Law School Stadium, home of the Lansing Lugnuts.
 A large part of the exteriors modern appeal are the bright and bold colors of the facade intertwined with the 4 toned brick work.
 This exterior presented plenty of challenges that required additional post-production work.
 First and foremost, the concrete entry way and black top parking lot needed a lot of cleanup and exposure adjustments.
 Additionally, the sprinkler system had left a giant puddle of water in the middle of the parking lot that was taking my eye away from the structure.
 Much of the landscaping had just been completed and didn’t have the opportunity to be fully manicured.
 So there was patchy grass, leaning trees and foliage with uneven color.
 Last but not least, the reflections on the windows needed to be tamed down a bit.
 As you’ll see in the before and after of this image, a ton of work needed to be done in order to achieve this super clean architectural daylight exterior.

-Tempe Center For The Arts.
-I photographed this beautiful and well designed architectural staircase at the Tempe Center For The Arts in Tempe Arizona.
+I photographed this beautiful, well designed architectural staircase at the Tempe Center For The Arts in Tempe, Arizona.
 The red carpet on the long winding stairs and industrial glasswork were being washed away by the ambient light on the opposing side creating a really flat image.
-By creatively overpowering the ambient light with off camera flash and blending exposures together in post production, I was able to carve out the shape and form of the multi-level staircase and highlight the architectural features of this well designed commercial space in order to create a much more pleasing and dynamic architectural interior image.
+By creatively overpowering the ambient light with off camera flash and blending exposures together in post production, I was able to really carve out the shape and form of the multi-level staircase and highlight the architectural features of this well designed commercial space which created a much more pleasing and dynamic architectural interior image.

 High-end architectural image editing for interior design firms.